KonstadinosAngelis/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+    An adaptive website has multiple media queries built in to cover a range of set user screen widths.
+A fully responsive website has been built to look good on every screen sizes.

 2. Describe what it means to be mobile first vs desktop first.
+    Dekstop first means you design your website to be primarily be on computer and then design for the mobile version after the fact this usually includes use the (max-width: #px) command.
+Mobile first means you design your website to primarily be used on the phone, and then program in the dekstop version in later this primarily uses (min-width: #px).

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+    It means that a rem is equal to 10px which makes the math very easy ex : 1.5 rem = 15px

 4. How would you describe preprocessing to someone new to CSS?
+    It is like a 3rd party update to CSS that adds a lot of quality of life functionality.

 5. What is your favorite concept in preprocessing?
-What is the concept that gives you the most trouble?
+What is the concept that gives you the most trouble? parametric-mixins, escape media queries

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.